Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

     WIP: User section
 ```

-The user section also yields a useful insight: It's easy to change my name and email per repo.
-Separate work and personal, or multiple clients is a good use case.
+The user section yields a useful insight: It's easy to change my name and email per repo.
+Separate work and personal, or multiple clients is an example use case.

-It also leads to another insight: Nothing stops me from changing my user name and email to anything.
+It leads to another insight: Nothing stops me from changing my user name and email to anything.
 Nothing stops anyone from changing their name and email to mine.
 Luckly we have GPG to mitigate that.